phfaist/mkpw/README.md

 The main arguments are `-l,--length=<num-of-pw-chars>`, which char categories to include `-a` lowercase letters, `-A` uppercase letters, `-d` digits and `-c` special chars, and `-s` to split the output into a more readable form.
+Also use option `-f` for sites which insist that you have at least one char of each category.